Role Atlas/Intelligence & Autonomy

 • Explanation of false positives and false negatives.

-Project 6: Data collection SOP and operator QA package
+Data collection SOP and operator QA package

 Build: a practical data collection package for a simple robot or simulated teleoperation task.